I recently had the pleasure of visiting Tyntesfield at Christmas for their ‘Very Victorian Christmas’ event.

 It was bought by William Gibbs in 1844 to serve as his family’s home.
 Between 1863 and 1865, he remodelled the house in the Victorian Gothic style we can see today.

 Over the centuries, the Gibbs family continued to build and expand the estate.
-Until, in 2001, Richard Gibbs (the second Lord Wraxall and last Gibbs to live at Tyntesfield) died.
+Until, in 2001, Richard Gibbs (the second Lord Wraxall and the last Gibbs to live at Tyntesfield) passed away.